MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 To add tab completion, create or edit the profile stored in the variable `$PROFILE`.
 The simplest way is to run `notepad $PROFILE` in PowerShell.
 For more information, see [How to create your profile](/powershell/module/microsoft.powershell.core/about/about_profiles#how-to-create-a-profile) and [Profiles and execution policy](/powershell/module/microsoft.powershell.core/about/about_profiles#profiles-and-execution-policy).

-Add the following code to your profile:
+Add the following code to your PowerShell profile:

 ```powershell
 Register-ArgumentCompleter -Native -CommandName az -ScriptBlock {